DRYAD INTRODUCTIONS

 As a group they are distinct by their generally compact stature, very pale leaves and ethereal colouring of ovary and inner mark – a very pale creamy yellow.
 A distinctive and outstanding diminutive form of G. nivalis, and a very different treasure for your collection.

 Taavi named Estonian Spirit ‘Kullake’ to mark the beauty of the series he had discovered.
-Taavi has very strict naming guidelines and only opted to name two others in the series so far – ‘Hõbevalge’, an albino, and 'Kudrus'.
+Taavi has very strict naming guidelines and only opted to name two others in the series so far – ‘Hõbevalge’, an albino, and ‘Kudrus’ which has a distinctively shaped flower.

 Taavi’s own notes are given in italics.